-- 1. The research under review represents one of the following categories of research: - a.
-A study of the possible causes, effects, and processes of incarceration, and of criminal behavior, provided that the study presents no more than minimal risk and no more than inconvenience to the subjects; - b.
-A study of prisons as institutional structures or of prisoners as incarcerated persons, provided that the study presents no more than minimal risk and no more than inconvenience to the subjects; - c.
-Research on conditions particularly affecting prisoners as a class (for example, vaccine trials and other research on hepatitis which is much more prevalent in prisons than elsewhere; and research on social and psychological problems such as alcoholism, drug addiction, and sexual assaults); or
+- 1. The research under review represents one of the following four categories of research: - A study of the possible causes, effects, and processes of incarceration, and of criminal behavior, provided that the study presents no more than minimal risk and no more than inconvenience to the subjects; - b.
+A study of prisons as institutional structures or of prisoners as incarcerated persons, provided that the study presents no more than minimal risk and no more than inconvenience to the subjects; - Research on conditions particularly affecting prisoners as a class (for example, vaccine trials and other research on hepatitis which is much more prevalent in prisons than elsewhere; and research on social and psychological problems such as alcoholism, drug addiction, and sexual assaults); or - d.
+Research on practices, both innovative and accepted, which have the intent and reasonable probability of improving the health or well being of the subject; - If the research project does not fall under one of the above four categories (a d), then any subject who becomes incarcerated must be discontinued from the study. - Investigators should carefully consider the attributes of the population prior to submission to the IRB.
+If the investigator anticipates that potential subjects are likely to be incarcerated during the trial, the IRB suggests that the consent form clearly state the possibility of being dropped from the study or postponing research interactions until after release from incarceration. - 2.
+Any possible advantages accruing to the prisoner through his or her participation in the research, when compared to the general living conditions, medical care, quality of food, amenities and opportunity for earnings in the prison, are not of such a magnitude that his or her ability to weigh the risks of the research against the value of such advantages in the limited choice environment of the prison is impaired;

-- d.
-Research on practices, both innovative and accepted, which have the intent and reasonable probability of improving the health or well being of the subject; - 2.
-Any possible advantages accruing to the prisoner through his or her participation in the research, when compared to the general living conditions, medical care, quality of food, amenities and opportunity for earnings in the prison, are not of such a magnitude that his or her ability to weigh the risks of the research against the value of such advantages in the limited choice environment of the prison is impaired; - 3.
-The risks involved in the research are commensurate with risks that would be accepted by nonprisoner volunteers; - 4.
+- 3. The risks involved in the research are commensurate with risks that would be accepted by nonprisoner volunteers; - 4.
 Procedures for the selection of subjects within the prison are fair to all prisoners and immune from arbitrary intervention by prison authorities or prisoners.
-Unless the principal investigator provides to the HRAC justification in writing for following some other procedures, control subjects must be selected randomly from the group of available prisoners who meet the characteristics needed for that particular research project; - 5.
+Unless the principal investigator provides to the IRB justification in writing for following some other procedures, control subjects must be selected randomly from the group of available prisoners who meet the characteristics needed for that particular research project; - 5.
 The information is presented in language, which is understandable to the subject population; - 6.
 Adequate assurance exists that the Post Prison Transfer Board will not take into account a prisoner's participation in the research in making decisions regarding transfer to community supervision, and each prisoner is clearly informed in advance that participation in the research will have no effect on his or her sentence; and - 7.
-Where the HRAC finds there may be a need for follow-up examination or care of participants after the end of their participation, adequate provision has been made for such examination or care, taking into account the varying lengths of individual prisoners' sentences, and for informing participants of this fact.
+Where the IRB finds there may be a need for follow-up examination or care of participants after the end of their participation, adequate provision has been made for such examination or care, taking into account the varying lengths of individual prisoners' sentences, and for informing participants of this fact.

 Permitted Research Involving Prisoners.
-For research conducted or supported by HHS to involve prisoners, two actions must occur: (1) the HRAC must certify to OHRP that it has reviewed and approved the research under the federal regulations (see subsection c below); and (2) OHRP must determine that the proposed research falls within one of the categories of permissible research described above.
+For research conducted or supported by HHS to involve prisoners, two actions must occur: (1) the IRB must certify to OHRP that it has reviewed and approved the research under the federal regulations (see subsection c below); and (2) OHRP must determine that the proposed research falls within one of the categories of permissible research described above.